 The atmosphere is relaxed and carefree, and opportunities for great nightlife in Paris abound.
 Sprawl out and have a picnic at one of Paris's elegant parks and gardens or along the banks of the Seine or have an all-nighter by hopping between some great Parisian nightclubs.

 It can be prohibitively expensive: A spike in airfares during peak season means reserving well ahead is a must (Look for a travel package and book direct via TripAdvisor).
-If you're taking the train, book tickets well ahead (Buy direct at Rail Europe).
+If you're taking the train, book tickets well ahead.

 It's not for the crowd-shy: Tourism peaks between May and early October most years in Paris, so you're going to have to accept having...erm, lots of company during your visits to Notre Dame Cathedral or the Eiffel Tower.